The Art of hospitality

 The hospitality industry has not changed for over 150 years, while the world around it changes constantly!

 At its heart, it is about people serving people.
-The challenge is to have your team serve your guests the way you want, and your guests experience your property the way you intended.
+The challenge is to have your team serve your guests the way you want, and for your guests to experience your property the way you intended.

-I am the missing ingredient!
+I deliver the missing ingredient!

 The core of the hospitality industry has not fundamentally changed for hundreds of years.
 New ideas and new technologies have been introduced, and innovative ways of enticing guests have come and gone, but at its core, hospitality is still the same.

-In the hospitality industry, there is nowhere to hide; every employee is the main ingredient when it is their turn to serve, and, it is always their turn.
+Hospitality is so much more than just an industry.
+Hospitality is a way of being towards the guest.
+In hospitality, there is nowhere to hide; every employee is the main ingredient when it is their turn to serve, and it is always their turn.

 To meet the new challenges the hospitality sector faces, we must be innovative by building on what exists and showing empathy for tradition and experience.
 My father had a saying, “Make your work your hobby, and every day is a holiday.”
 For many employees, that is not how they experience their work.
 Also, far too many employees still see work as a means to an end and not a worthwhile experience.
 Creating work as a worthwhile experience for all of your employees is the quickest and most cost-effective way to increase performance and profitability while at the same time creating an organisation that people will love to work in.